intercom/intercom-ios/README.md

 - Deep Linking in messages

 are available in [our documentation](http://docs.intercom.io/Install-on-your-mobile-product).
 Please contact us in Intercom with any questions you may have, we're only a message away!

+## Xcode Documentation

+This documentation provides integrated help in Xcode for all public APIs in the Intercom SDK.
+Download the docset from the repository above and Copy the content into ~`/Library/Developer/Shared/Documentation/DocSets`.